 The riding's economic base is rooted in manufacturing, pulp and paper, and mining, including uranium.
 Elliot Lake, the uranium center, is the largest single urban center.

-There are several native reserves in the riding and the Anishnawbek population is the third highest in the province, according to the 1996 census.
+There are several First Nation reserves in the riding and the Anishnabek population is the third highest in the province, according to the 1996 census.

 The riding was created prior to the 1999 general election through the amalgamation of the trainings of Algoma and Algoma-Manitoulin, plus parts of the Nickel Belt and Lake Nipigon ridings.